Chaise longue: Psychoanalysis

 The chaise longue has traditionally been associated with psychoanalysis.
-Sigmund Freud initiated the use of the chaise longue for this purpose, the idea being that the patient would recline on a couch, with the analyst seated beyond the head of the couch, so that the client would not see the analyst.
-Reclining and not having to face the analyst was thought to be disinhibiting and to encourage free association.
-At the time Freud began to use the chaise longue, it was considered daring in Vienna to recline on a chaise in the presence of non-intimates.
-Freud's own chaise longue, given to him by a patient, may be seen today at the Freud Museum in London.
+Sigmund Freud initiated using the chaise longue for this purpose, the idea being that the patient would recline on a couch, with the analyst seated beyond the head of the couch, so that the client would not see the analyst.
+Reclining and not having to face the analyst was thought to be disinhibiting and encouraging free association.
+When Freud began to use the chaise longue, Viennese considered it daring to recline on a chaise in the presence of non-intimates.
+Freud's chaise longue, given to him by a patient, may be seen today at the Freud Museum in London.

-Today, psychoanalysts continue to invite clients to recline on couches in their offices during psychotherapy, and may use chaises longues rather than more conventional styles of couch out of tradition.
+Today, psychoanalysts invite clients to recline on couches in their offices during psychotherapy and may use chaises longues rather than more conventional styles of couches out of tradition.
 The chaise longue is commonly used as visual shorthand to suggest a generic psychotherapist's office in cartoons and other works.